 Chicken *Note: This time I used 500g Chicken Thigh Fillets.

 Seafood (*e.g. Prawns, Fish Fillets, Squid, Mussels, Clams, etc.)

-This time I cooked Chicken with rice.
-Cut the chicken fillets into bite-size pieces and you cook them first.
-If you cook Seafood with rice, see Step 4.
+- This time I used Chicken.
+Cut the chicken fillets into bite-size pieces and cook them first.
+If you use Seafood, see Step 4.

-Heat 1 tablespoon Oil in an oven-safe shallow saucepan or a skillet over medium heat and cook Chicken until slightly brown, and transfer to a plate.
-If you don’t cook Chicken with rice, skip this process.
+- Heat 1 tablespoon Oil in an oven-safe shallow saucepan or a skillet over medium heat and cook Chicken until slightly brown, and transfer to a plate.
+If you don’t use Chicken, skip this process.
 Add extra Oil and cook Onion and Garlic until soft.

 - Add Rice and stir for 1-2 minutes or until coated with the oil and lightly toasted.
 Add the stock and stir, and bring to the boil.
 Arrange the chicken pieces over the rice evenly.
 If you cook Seafood, place them on the rice now.
 Cover with the lid or cover tightly with foil.